55AGENT47/aastu-student-recognition-system/README.md

 2. Login with admin credentials
 3. Navigate to Students section
 4. Add students with photos
-5. Configure meal schedules (Admin only)
+5. Configure meal schedules (Admin only and Securities)
 6. Configure cameras

 ### Adding Students